New Year, New Emitter

 Many SEMs use a thermionic (heat driven) electron source.
 It works a bit like an old fashioned light bulb: heat up a piece of tungsten wire by passing an electric current through it, and electrons will spontaneously radiate.
 This produces an electron spot about 50μm wide.

 Milly uses a Field Emission Gun (FEG) as an electron source.
 If a thermionic emitter is an electron “spot light”, the FEG is a laser beam: much brighter and tighter (0.01μm or smaller), yielding even better resolution imaging.
-It does this by using a tiny metal tip that can be as small as a couple of tungsten atoms.
+It does this by using a tiny metal tip that can be as small as a couple of tungsten atoms thick.

 To sum it up in one word: cost.
-For an FEG to work at all, it needs to operate at Ultra High Vacuum (UHV), about 10-9 torr .
+For a FEG to work at all, it needs to operate at Ultra High Vacuum (UHV), about 10-9 torr .
 This is about ten thousand times better vacuum than a thermionic emitter needs to function.
 This means copper seals, ion pumps, additional valves, and significantly greater cost and complexity.

 I’m fortunate enough to have Milly, so the cost of the vacuum chamber and pumps isn’t an immediate problem.
 But that brings us to the other big cost difference between a cold cathode FEG emitter and a thermionic filament: how it’s made.